OPanurag/translogi/ReadMe.md

 The machine learning model will be trained to predict the delivery time based on these features.

 Run the following script to train the model and save it using pickle:

-bash
 ```
 python model.py
 ```

 This will create a delivery_model.pkl file that contains the trained model.

 Run the Application

 Start the Streamlit app by running the following command:

-bash
 ```
 streamlit run src/app.py
 ```

 The application will open in your default browser, where you can:

 Enter the origin city.